roman-milk/roman-milk.github.io/pool-payments.md

  * * * * *

  Things are really getting interesting.
 Can three play together as well as two?
 Find out in the next chapter.
 And if you remember, please vote.
-Report_Story #1